Technical Cofounder Equity vs Fractional CTO

 Consider the impact on future fundraising and team building

-I've seen equity discussions destroy promising partnerships before they even get started.
+As a Fractional CTO, I've seen equity discussions destroy promising partnerships before they even get started.
 The key is to have these conversations early, openly, and with a focus on fairness rather than winning.
+This is why many founders are turning to Fractional CTOs as an alternative.

-The best equity arrangements I've seen are those where both parties feel slightly uncomfortable - it means you've found the right balance.
-Don't let short-term thinking about percentages destroy long-term value creation.
+The best arrangements I've seen are those where both parties feel slightly uncomfortable - it means you've found the right balance.
+Whether you choose a cofounder or Fractional CTO, don't let short-term thinking about percentages destroy long-term value creation.
 Focus on building a partnership that can scale and succeed together.